agaertner/vXboxInterfaceWrap/README.md

-public const int AXIS_MIN; // Lowest value an axis can be set to. public const int VIBRATION_MAX; // Highest value a rumble motor frequency can be. public bool Acquired; // Indicates if the device is owned by and connected to the calling application. public uint SlotIndex; // The slot index that is set on construction and that is managed by this object.
+public const int AXIS_MIN; // Lowest value an axis can be set to. public const int VIBRATION_MAX; // Highest value a rumble motor frequency can be. public bool Acquired; // Indicates if the device is owned by and connected to the calling application. public readonly uint SlotIndex; // The slot index that is set on construction and that is managed by this object.
 ```